laurenthox/lukaslebo.github.io/readme.md

 # JS-Fundamentals - Day 5: Assignment

-First solo day of the bootcamp!!
+First solo day of the bootcamp!

 We know how much desire you have to start with the assignment but first, let's have a TEST!!!
 I'm kidding, actually I'm not.
 But don't worry you will not have a grade.